-If the device is powered-down during the OTP Security Register program cycle, then the contents of the 64-byte user programmable portion of the OTP Security Register cannot be guaranteed and cannot be programmed again.
+If the device is powered down during the OTP Security Register program cycle, then the contents of the 64-byte, user-programmable portion of the OTP Security Register cannot be guaranteed and cannot be programmed again.

-The Program OTP Security Register command utilizes the internal 256-buffer for processing.
+The Program OTP Security Register command utilizes the 256-byte internal buffer for processing.
 Therefore, the contents of the buffer will be altered from its previous state when this command is issued.